itsraghz/spring-mvc-demo/README.md

 ## Phase 3

-We will expose the services as a Rest API
+We will expose the services as a Rest API, and add Java Faker Library to ingest the test / fake data.

 ## Tech Stack